ancillaryfactory/jquery.cookieBar/README.md

 *Default: a close button will be added automagically*

+**closeButtonText** - Set the text for the auto-generated close button

+    closeButtonText: 'Continue'

+*Default: "Continue"*

+**closeEffect** - Choose to have the bar hide instantly or fade out when closed

+    closeEffect: 'hide'

+*Default: bar disappears instantly when closed*

 **secure** - Define if the cookie transmission requires secure protocal (https)

 	secure: true